 6. Drain the water into a big colander and then put the beans back in the cooking pot.

 7. Dry the beans by keeping the heat on when they're in the cooking pot, but just use a medium heat setting for a couple of minutes until the soybeans are dry.
 This whole process only works if you make a very tiny batch of tempeh, up to 2 kg.
 If you make large amounts of tempeh, you have to dry the soybeans on a big, clean towl or even run them through a centrifuge.
 The factories that make tempeh run them through a centrifuge, for example.

 8. Let the soybeans cool to below body temperature.
 Sprinkle the soybeans with the tempeh starter and mix them with a clean spoon for a good minute to distribute the tempeh starter culture evenly throughout the whole soybean mass.
 It is imperative to distribute the tempeh starter culture evenly.

-9. Take 2 plastic bags of about 18x27 cm (7-10 inches) and perforate them with a thick needle to make holes at a distance of about 15-20 mm (6-8 inches).
+9. Get two plastic bags that are about 18 x 27 cm (7-10 inches) and perforate them with a thick needle to make big holes that are about 15-20 mm apart (0.6-0.8 inches).